-Medical Marijuana for Traumatic Brain InjuryGreen Relief Health Admin
+Medical Marijuana & Traumatic Brain InjuryGreen Relief Health Admin

 Are you curious about medical marijuana for a traumatic brain injury (TBI)?
 You may be surprised to learn just how common traumatic brain injuries are in the United States.
 In 2014, the CDC estimated that there were 2.5 million emergency room visits related to a traumatic brain injury.
 A traumatic brain injury may have a wide range of different symptoms and complications.
 However, many of these symptoms can be helped with medical marijuana.

-If you or someone you know has suffered a TBI and is looking to learn more about Maryland medical cannabis Green Relief Health is here to help.
+If you or someone you know has suffered a TBI and is looking to learn more about Maryland or Delaware medical cannabis Green Relief Health is here to help.
 Our team is are available to answer your questions Monday through Friday, 9:00 AM to 5:00 PM.
-Speak with a patient Care Coordinator today at 410-368-0420.
+Speak with a patient Care Coordinator today at 410-368-0420 or 302-564-9994.

 What Is A Traumatic Brain Injury?